 We all scroll through IG daily, looking at other couples, thinking, wow, they seem to have the perfect relationship.
 Someone put up a photo, a single photo, a millisecond of their relationship and we’ve made up our minds of how THEIR relationship is.
 It’s nuts.

 News flash, no one has a perfect relationship.
 Okay Dileiny, what are you getting at?
 Todd and I were featured on, Chicpea.com — “Hot couples of Jersey City” we were asked to answer question on what makes our relationship so successful.
 For a second I thought, I don’t want to be featured.
 I don’t want to make anyone think I have this wildly perfect relationship.
 People are vain and they think because Todd and I are an attractive couple that somehow solves everything and makes us the perfect couple.
 My therapist said, share your truth.

-To all my real couples out there, send the kids to the sitter — rent that hotel room, who cares about the money and the bull shit today, go on and enjoy your real life love and have Happy Valentine’s Day.
-To my single peeps, go on a dating app and ask someone out on a Valentine’s date, let me know how it goes.
+To all my real couples out there, send the kids to the sitter — rent that hotel room.
+Who cares about the money and the bullshit today?
+Go on and enjoy your real-life love and have Happy Valentine’s Day.
+To my single peeps, go on a dating app and ask someone out on Valentine’s date.
+Wear some visually appealing clothes, wear your favorite perfume or maybe even use some pheromones oils to meet someone attractive, and let me know what it feels like!

 Photos by Johnathan Williams